CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

      ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/kv5.png "Add a Namespace")

-1. Once the secret is created in Key vault, you will be creating the secret in AKS to create the conenction between AKS and Key vault.
+1. Once the secret is created in Key vault, you will be creating the secret in AKS to create the connection between AKS and Key vault.

 1. Open a new windows command prompt and run the below command to create secret using kubectl.